 The Christian holiday, which is also known as Passion Sunday, marks the beginning of the Holy Week leading up to Easter, with the day marking Jesus' return to Jerusalem.
 The details of Palm Sunday are found in the gospels in Matthew 21:1–11, Mark 11:1–11, Luke 19:28–44, and John 12:12–19.

-In addition to the details in this story, you can stream "The Bible" series right now on Pure Flix to learn more about Jesus' life, death and resurrection.
+In addition to the details in this story, you can stream "The Passion of the Christ" to learn more about Jesus' death and resurrection.

 In this article, we will explore the events as described in these verses.
 As we explain each Palm Sunday Bible verse, consider the details and the powerful elements of the story:

 Each Palm Sunday Bible verse in Matthew 21:1-11 explains what unfolded when Jesus went to Jerusalem "as king."
 At the start of the chapter, we see Jesus sending two disciples to get a donkey and a colt and to bring them to Him — a fulfillment of prophecy (Matthew is the only gospel that mentions two donkeys).